-- 5. Saint Paul HRA Land: The project, new construction or substantial renovation, is located on Saint Paul HRA-owned land or has a HRA/City debt obligation.
-(20 points) - 6.
-New Construction The project constitutes new construction of affordable family housing that is located:

-(Outside a Qualified Census Tract - 12 points) (Inside a Qualified Census Tract - 9 points)
+- Saint Paul HRA Land: The project, new construction or substantial renovation, is located on Saint Paul HRA-owned land or has a HRA/City debt obligation.
+(20 points) - The project constitutes new construction of affordable family housing that is located: (Outside a Qualified Census Tract - 12 points) (Inside a Qualified Census Tract - 9 points) - 7.

-Points 7.
 A tax exempt 501(c)(3) or 501(c)(4) non-profit organization, whose primary service area is the cities of Minneapolis and/or Saint Paul, is a material participant of the project (i.e. project sponsor and participation as a general partner).

 These points awarded because the Saint Paul HRA has an assumption that such organizations have a mission that results in perpetual affordability of the units.
 These points will not be awarded if the tax exempt 501(c)(3) or 501(c)(4) non-profit organization has been a project sponsor or general partner of a project that had units convert to market rate without the consent of the Saint Paul HRA in the past (3) years.

+Must have IRS 501(c)(3), or (4) approval from the IRS at the time of application and meet all requirements of Section (42(h)(5)(c) of the Code.
+(5 points)

+8. Percentage of housing units serving households at or below 50% Area Median Income.

+% of HTC Units/Total Units

+50% - 59.9% of units 1 points

+60% - 74.9% of units 2 points

+75% - 100% of units 3 points

+- 9. Percentage of housing units serving households at or below 30% Area Median Income. - 4.
+Percentage of housing units serving households at or below 30% Area Median Income

+a.
+20% - 29.9% of units (2 point)

+b.
+30% - 49.9% of units (4 points)

+c.
+50% - 69.9% of units (6 points)

+d.
+70% - 100% of units (8 points)

+Projects must demonstrate cost containment for submitted total development costs.
+These points will be awarded to projects at or below the maximum tax exempt bond cost per unit (cost containment thresholds) established by the Saint Paul HRA.
+(5 points)

+110. Tenant Selection Plans

+Points 1

-Must have IRS 501(c)(3), or (4) approval from all requirements of Section (42(h)(5)(c) of the S at the time of applica tion and meet (5 points) 8.
-Percentage of housing units serving housel nolds at or below 50 % AMI % of HTC Units/Total Units 50% - 59.9% of units 1 points 60% - 74.9% of units 2 points 75% - 100% of units 3 points 9.
-10. Projects must demonstrate cost containment points will be awarded to projects at or below (cost containment thresholds) established by Tenant Selection Plan v the ma ximum tax exempt bon Poin ts Project that has a rental deposit that does not exceed more than one month's rent 1 - Credit History: Projects will not deny rental applications based solely on previous rental history and credit history.
+Project that has a rental deposit that does not exceed more than one month's rent.
+Credit History: Projects will not deny rental applications based solely on previous rental history and credit history.
 2

+MAXIMUM SELECTION PRIORITIES POINTS THAT CAN BE AWARDED (4%):